 During November 2017, the Authority provided \$36,000 of funds to City of Eureka Housing Authority (an affiliate) to purchase a vehicle.
 The note with the City is a five-year loan which bears no interest rate and is payable in monthly installments of \$600 which commenced December 2017.
-As of December 31, 2021, the balance of the note was \$6,600.
+During the year, the note was fully received.